cliffhall/puzzlebox/README.md

 Imagine the Rubik's Cube puzzle.
 It has 43 quintillion states, and to transition between them, you act upon it by rotating the intersecting planes of the mechanism.

 ### Properties of a puzzle
-- A finite number of discrete states, e.g., "Inception", "Specification", "DomainModeling", "Design", "Build", etc.
+- A finite number of discrete states, e.g., "Series Concept and Tone", "World Building", "Arc Plotting", "Episode Planning", "Plotline Blending", "Script Writing" etc.
 - Each state may have any number of actions (including 0) that initiate transition to another state.
 - There is an initial state.
 - There is a current state that may differ after actions have been performed on the puzzle.